 Recently, the simple banana has become the newest food item to be placed under the microscope of public scrutiny.

-While some people are touting its benefits by eating over fifty bananas a day like Freelee the Banana Girl, others are finger-wagging that the starch and carbohydrate content of this tropical fruit will lead to bloating and belly fat.
+While some people are touting its benefits by eating over fifty bananas a day, others are finger-wagging that the starch and carbohydrate content of this tropical fruit will lead to bloating and belly fat.

-One medium banana contains between 110 to 150 calories and provides 477 milligrams of potassium, or about ten percent of the daily recommended intake for adults.
+One medium banana contains between 110 to 150 calories and provides 477 mg of potassium (10% of the daily recommended intake for adults).

 Research has shown that potassium is essential for lowering blood pressure, sustaining muscle mass and maintaining bone mass density.